Questions and Answers about Giftedness and Gifted and Talented Education

 Can students who are English learners (EL) be identified as gifted?

 Yes.
 Many students do not speak English as their first language but may exhibit traits of giftedness in different ways.
 For these students, the traits may not seem apparent, especially academic traits because the teachers or others are concentrating on English-language proficiency.
-For more information, please visit opens in a new windowHoagies’ Gifted Education Page, or speak with your child’s school Counselor, EL teacher, or the Coordinator of Gifted or Advanced Programs in your local school system.
+For more information, please visit Hoagies’ Gifted Education, or speak with your child’s school Counselor, EL teacher, or the Coordinator of Gifted or Advanced Programs in your local school system.

 Is “Gifted and Talented” defined by federal and state laws or regulations?

 Yes.
 In Maryland, a gifted and talented student is identified as “having outstanding talent and performing, or showing the potential for performing at remarkably high levels of accomplishment when compared with other students” (Maryland Annotated Code §8-201).
 Each state has its own laws and regulations regarding gifted and talented education.
-Please check out the Policy page dedicated to the laws and policies for all U.S. states and territories as well as the federal legislation defining and protecting the rights of gifted and talented students.
+Please visit the Policy page dedicated to the laws and policies for all U.S. states and territories as well as the federal legislation defining and protecting the rights of gifted and talented students.

 Are there different types of gifts and talents?